novax-exchange/.github/principals/README.md

   - A fork of AWS "Ownership"
   - The responsiblity is auto-assigned to the requestor.
   - While others are happy to help, they ensure it can be reviewed, validated and transfered.
-- The performance is measured on how and what you contribute to help internal and/or external community.

 ## Common Capabilities
 - Engineering mania.
 Data and/or Code, we are capable of both/either one.